taimos/generator-cloudformation/README.md

 Generate a CloudFormation template that deploys a AWS Lambda function that is called according to the schedule expression.

+### vpc

+Generate a CloudFormation template that creates a VPC with subnets and routing.
+It exports the resources with the stack name as prefix.

 ## License

 Apache-2.0 © [Taimos GmbH](https://www.taimos.de)